 And if you really want to make your home look expensive, upgrade your home essentials—they're boring but sure to impress your guests.

 If there's one thing that will elevate any space it's gold.
 That glint catches the eye and makes a home feel especially chic.
 It can be as simple as adding a gold candle holder.
-This one is simple and elegant like the George Jensen Ilse candle holder.
+This one is simple and elegant.

 A simple ceramic pot can turn all your messy trinkets into a chic decorative accent.
 This has so many uses and looks pretty too.